 - Daily individual and group counseling

-  - Psyciatric services and support for those with mental health diagnoses
+- Psychiatric services and support for those with mentla health diagnoses

 - Regular participation in Alcoholics Anonymous (AA) and/or Narcotics Anonymous (NA) meetings

 - Off-site medical care and referrals

 - Assistance in acquiring benefits - food stamps, MaineCare and other community support services - depending on need and eligibility